detroit-labs/dl-coaching-unix-fundamentals/session4/session4.md

     others, line too.

     session4$ echo $text
-    phonebook session4.md is all your files, basically session4$ echo "$text"
+    exercise4.md phonebook secure.log session4.md is all your files, basically
+    session4$ echo "$text"
     \* is all your files, basically